battlesnake/canio/README.md

 Using `-v` will cause cancat to log commands received via the control channel.
 While `cancat` does not handle these commands, it can log them for diagnostic purposes.

+The `-e` flag will cause STDERR of the child process to be dumped to the local terminal's standard error descriptor.

 If piping data into a `cancat` master, do not use super-master mode.
 Using it would result in certain control characters in the piped input being translated to signals for the remote instead of being sent verbatim.